MikroElektronika/mikrosdk_click_v2/clicks/brushless21/README.md

 ### Application Task

 > Controls the motor speed by changing the PWM duty cycle once per second.
 The duty cycle ranges from 0% to 100%.
-When the click board is configured in I2C mode the motor switches the direction at a minimal speed.
+When the Click board is configured in I2C mode the motor switches the direction at a minimal speed.
 Also, the chip internal temperature, VBB voltage and the motor speed readings are supported in I2C mode.
 Each step will be logged on the USB UART where you can track the program flow.